kblomqvist/cativity/README.md

 make softdevice
 ```

 The above command erase the chip and programs the softdevice binary appropriately.
-Now can compile the user program and flash/upload it:
+Now compile the user program and flash/upload it:

 ```
 make